skip to Main Content

 4. Disappearing Menstrual Cycles

 Estrogen drives your period.
 If you don’t have enough, your menstrual cycle could disappear completely.
-This is normal during perimenopause, and of course, menopause.
+This is normal during perimenopause and, of course, menopause.

 6. Headaches